 A few notes on the setup of both SL and DVL are as follows:

 - Automatically accrues based on the employee's leave year: This setting allows you to define when the employee's leave year (for this leave category) will commence, as opposed to assuming that leave will commence accruing from the employee's start date.
 This setting is essential for SL and DVL because the entitlement falls after 6 months of continuous employment.
-How this is set up on a per employee basis is described further below.

 - Accrue in advance: This setting is ticked because the employee is entitled to the full amount of SL (ie 5 days) and DVL (ie 10 days) when the entitlement period kicks in.